liliththecatpire/cfg/CCCC.md

 - use [wlx-overlay-s](https://github.com/galister/wlx-overlay-s) for a desktop overlay that's good and works
     - can be autostarted in envision using the "autostart command" field while editing a profile

-- use corectrl, make a profile to crank gpu and cpu to try and improve performance
+- use corectrl, make a profile to set cpu to performance profile and set a higher minimum clock for gpu (set "VR" profile if possible)

 can be manual or automatic (for SteamVR: has to point to vrcompositor)
 Path to vrcompositor: